 - What level should my child play?

-- Majors is for kids who played in Majors during the Spring 2019 Season OR who are ready to play in Majors in Spring 2020.
+- Majors is for kids who were assigned to a Majors team in the Spring 2020 Season OR who are ready to play in Majors in Spring 2021.
 Skill level is significantly higher than AAA.
 Play is faster and pitching becomes more consistent and accurate.
 Strategy becomes an integral part of the game.

 - NOTE - ALL LL Age 12 players must apply for Majors

 - AAA is for the players who are ready for AAA baseball.
 This may include some players who played AAA last season as well as some who played AA.
 Kids move up to the big fields w/lights.
 Skill levels increase as does the speed of the game.
 At this level, players start to understand strategy as the game has fewer restrictions than lower levels.

 - NOTE – LL Age 10 players are required to attend an evaluation session, even if your desire is to play in AA.

 - AA level is for those players who are not ready for AAA baseball and would benefit from a skills refresher.
 This AA level will stress skills development.
 There are NO TRYOUTS for AA players.
 Live pitching is introduced and kids move up on field size.
 Players become more familiar with positions.
 Plays are now being made on a consistent basis.

 - FARM is for players who are ready for real field play on a bigger field than T-Ball.
 They hit off a pitching machine, where pitches are usually accurate.
 Players do not walk, but they can strike out.
 Scores are kept and the players learn the trials and tribulations of winning and losing games.

 - T-Ball is for our youngest Little League players.
 This division is perfect for new players ages 4-6 years old.
 They start the season hitting off a tee, but they often graduate to a soft coach-pitch by the end of the season.
 Every player hits every inning, and every player plays in the field with the help of their parents to make plays and learn the game.